Starttoaster/trivy-operator-explorer/README.md

 # Trivy Operator Explorer

+This is a web explorer that scrapes the data exported by the [Trivy Operator for Kubernetes.](https://github.com/aquasecurity/trivy-operator) The Trivy Operator exports a LOT of metrics about vulnerabilities in a kubernetes cluster; so many that some people may consider not storing all of that in Prometheus because metrics with high levels of cardinality in label sets can cause query performance issues.
+Because of this, instead of relying on Prometheus to scrape the metrics, and have this query Prometheus, this explorer scrapes the operator's metrics itself and parses it for dashboarding.

 ## Usage

 This is still heavily in progress.
 This is just local dev usage for now.
 Assuming your Trivy Operator installation is in the trivy-system namespace, in one shell: